 - Quickly arrange the pretzels evenly across the surface of the toffee (making sure you don't touch the hot caramel and press down lightly.

 - Leave it to cool for a few hours or overnight.

 - Melt the chocolate on the stove in a double-boiler or in a microwave, and spread it evenly over the caramel.
 Allow to cool and harden

-- When the toffee and chocolate has cooled completely, break it up into shards or cut into about 24 pieces.
+- When the toffee and chocolate have cooled completely, break them up into shards or cut them into about 24 pieces.
 A few bits will break off.